RouleThomas/WagnerLab_Analyses/Tian_2022_ChIP.md

 ```
 **MEME-CHIP:** Best output is for the 400-800 filter, even though n smaller.
 Shows AP2 TF family enrichment notably and other C2C2...

+## Fine-tune motif finding ##

+Modify my peak lenght: find the summit of each peaks and extend to +/- 300bp = 600bp total for each peaks; optimal for motif findings

+Look at the non-DEGs for motif discovery too.
+So pick the one very low express under the condition ChIP was done and higher express in some higher tissue = "inducible genes".
+--> Does TPM is ok??

+Do not filter for promoter, keep them all!

+For their length, keep summit +/- 300bp.
+Generate a background genomic dataset not bound: random sequences same length and same distribution.
+Winter et al 2011 Dev.
+Cell LFY CHIP.